oAGoulart/wrappem/README.md

 [![License](https://img.shields.io/badge/license-MIT-informational.svg)](https://opensource.org/licenses/MIT)

-This is a small tool that can generate automatically the code necessary to create a proxy DLL.
+This is a small tool that can automatically generate the code necessary to create a proxy DLL.
-This is useful to generate a starting point or if you just want to hook the original DLL.
+This is useful to make a starting point or if you just want to hook the original DLL.
 I took inspiration to make this tool from Michael Chourdakis' [article], but his implementation was not suited for my needs, so after some research and testing I created this tool.

 ## Requirements

 To use this tool you will need to:

-+ have **Visual Studio 2019* development environment
++ have **Visual Studio 2019** development environment
 + have [nasm] >= **2.15** installed and on your PATH

 ## Usage